 - Needle sticks — Due to the frequent use of needles, scalpels and other sharp instruments, medical professionals may suffer puncture wounds.
 There is also the risk of infection from bloodborne pathogens.

 No matter if you are a home healthcare worker, physical therapist, or surgeon, you have the right to file for workers’ compensation if you suffer an injury at work.
-An experienced legal professional can walk you through the claims process and help you receive the benefits you deserve.
+An experienced workers’ comp attorney in Beverly can walk you through the claims process and help you receive the benefits you deserve.

 Contact a Beverly, MA Workers’ Compensation Lawyer Today